breno-alves/golang-chat/README.md

 # Chat and Bot Apps

-This repository contains a Go (Golang) application designed to run seamlessly within a Docker container.
+This repository contains a Go Chat application designed to run seamlessly within a Docker container.
 Follow this README to set up, build, and run the application.

 ## Prerequisites